HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

     <img src="/static/images/2019/17_CDN/fig1.png" aria-labelledby="fig1-caption" width="600">
   </a>
   <div id="fig1-caption" class="visually-hidden">Split of requests between origin and CDN, broken down by HTML, sub-resources and third-party content</div>
   <figcaption>Figure 1.
-CDN ssage vs. origin-hosted resources.</figcaption>
+CDN usage vs. origin-hosted resources.</figcaption>
 </figure>

 Indeed, this traditional pattern is what we observe on the majority of websites crawled.
 The majority of web pages (80%) serve the base HTML from ORIGIN.
 This breakdown is nearly identical between mobile and desktop with only 0.4% lower usage of CDNs on desktop.
 This slight variance is likely do to the small continued use of mobile specific web pages ("mDot"), which more frequently use a CDN.